Chemigram: Process

 A chemigram is made by painting with chemicals on photographic paper and lies within the general domain of experimentation in the visual arts.
 It requires the use of materials from silver halide-based photography (light-sensitive paper, developer, and fixer), but it is not a photograph.
 Like the photogram, the chemigram is made without a camera, yet it is created in full light instead of in the darkness of the darkroom.
 For this reason it is not "light that writes" (photo graphein in the Greek) but rather "chemistry that writes".

 Chemigrams can be made solely with photo paper, developer, and fixer, with results that will somewhat resemble watercolor.
 The possibilities can be multiplied by using materials from painting (such as varnish, wax, or oil), These kinds of experiments are akin to those of Paul Klee, Max Ernst, and Antoni Tàpies.

-In contrast to chemograms, the first step in chemograms s is to expose images in the darkroom and then process them with chemicals in daylight.
-The technique of the first chemigrams was first developed in its origins, beginning in the 30s of the 20th century, in the application of chemicals on black and white photo paper.
-This process of chemigramne, also presented by Edmund Kesting in Dresden as "chemical painting" in the 1930s, served a cameraless art.
-Likewise, the Chemigramme, works by the Belgian artist Pierre Cordier, coined by him under the French term Chimigramme, are works of art without a camera.

-Unlike chemigrams the production process of chemograms consists of two different steps.
-First an enlarger is used to partly or fully process a photographic image onto photographic paper in the darkroom and thereafter the chemicals are applied in full light.
+In contrast to chemigrams, the production of chemograms consists of two different steps.
+First an enlarger is used to partly or fully expose a photographic image onto photographic paper in the darkroom and thereafter the images are processed with chemicals under full light.